 A twist could be to consider a Bank of America card, particularly if I switch my savings account over to them as well.
-Credit card holders who keep between $50,000 and $99,999 in banking or investment balances with Bank of America/Merrill Lynch get 50% more value from their credit card rewards.
-That would mean 3x points on travel and dining and 2.25x points on everything else with the Bank of America® Premium Rewards® credit card* (there is a $95 annual fee, but it’s offset by a $100 annual airline fee credit).
+Credit card holders who keep between $50,000 and $99,999 in banking or investment balances with Bank of America/Merrill get 50% more value from their credit card rewards.
+That would mean 3x points on travel and dining and 2.25x points on everything else with the Bank of America® Premium Rewards® credit card (there is a $95 annual fee, but it’s offset by up to $100 in airline incidental statement credits annually).

 However, since I’m earning 1.35% on my savings at Live Oak Bank (compared with 0.05% at Bank of America), I would be better off with my existing savings account and either the Citi Double Cash or Alliant Credit Union Visa Signature.